clementinej/Quizness/README.md

-+Error Checking for Non-sensical input for question generation +Error Checking for Non-sensical input for question editing +Error Checking for creating a quiz with no questions +Ability to save title and description for in progress quiz creation +Canceling Feature for in-process quiz creation
++Error Checking for Non-sensical input for question generation +Error Checking for Non-sensical input for question editing +Error Checking for creating a quiz with no questions +Ignores repetitive or blank synonyms for question answers +Ability to save title and description for in progress quiz creation +Canceling Feature for in-process quiz creation
 +Post quiz editing